For most of his time on

 To make a proper assessment of our individual energy

-footprint it is necessary to allow for not only the gasoline burned on
+footprint it is necessary to allow and factor in not only the gasoline burned on

 the trip to the store but the number of “BTU”s (British Thermal Units, a